APHRC-DSE/INSPIRE-Mental-Health-Project-Integrating-and-Harmonizing-Longitudinal-Data/src/README.md

 - **Anxiety**: Depression, anxiety and stress scale (DASS-21) and Generalized Anxiety Disorder 7-item (GAD-7)
 - **Psychosis**: Psychosis Screening Questionnaire (PSQ)

-The final studies to be mapped were from 11 articles as highlighted in the table below on the ***ETL to Staging column***.
+Secondary studies to be mapped were from 11 articles, as highlighted in the table below on the ***ETL to Staging column***.

 | **number** | **study country** | **source title** | **link doi** | **tools used** | **ETL to Staging** |
 |---|---|---|---|---|---|